If you are found to have employed a worker illegally, you may be liable for a civil penalty. Each illegal worker will attract a penalty.

 The Home Office publishes lists of all civil penalties imposed on companies.
 These are freely accessible to the public using the Home Office website.
 The Home Office often also issues press releases to local and national media, naming companies that have employed workers illegally.

-If you later apply for a Tier 2 or 5 Sponsor Licence with a view to sponsoring foreign workers, any history of employing workers illegally will affect your application.
+If you later apply for a Sponsor Licence with a view to sponsoring foreign workers, any history of employing workers illegally will affect your application.

 If you have been issued with a Notification of Liability for a Civil Penalty, our immigration barristers can advise as to the likelihood of establishing a statutory excuse.
 We also assist with submitting objections to the Civil Penalty Compliance Team and provide legal representation at civil penalty appeals in the County Court.